 If an eliminated castaway decides to stick around and go to Extinction Island, it doesn’t mean they are bound there forever.
 If the situation proves too challenging, a player can quit, at any time, and there is a specific way to do it involving a broken ship mast and a sail which are located on the beach.

 “The first person will literally arrive at Extinction Island in the pitch black with a single torch and a simple sign that says ‘Welcome to Extinction Island where you’re gonna work your ass off and if it ever becomes too much, raise the sail which is on the mast and a boat will come get you,'” Probst told Arisa Cox in his ET Canada interview.
 “In other words, you can quit, if you want.”

 What Probst hasn’t explained yet, but what I reported back in July, is that players who quit Extinction Island pre-merge will leave the game for good and take part in the pre-jury trip as per usual.
-However, any player that quits post-merge will still be part of the jury – more on that later.
+However, any player that quits after the first post-merge Tribal Council will still be part of the jury – more on that later.

 Multiple Castaways Can Live At Extinction Island At The Same Time